GoMetric/opcache-dashboard/README.md

-# OpcacheDashboard
+# Opcache Dashboard

-Gathers opcache stat from different servers into one dashboard
+Gathers opcache stat from different PHP servers into one dashboard and tracks opcache status metrics to statsD

 # Installation